kaliatech/website-kaliatech/content/blogposts/2022/20220214-ref-testing.md

 # Thoughts on testing.

-These are my own notes regarding software testing.
+These are my notes regarding a breakdown of software testing contexts.
 I've written some variant of these notes for multiple companies, and I decided to post here for future reference.
-These are informal, include some opinions, and some arbitrary nomenclature.
-These are meant only as guidelines to facilitate discussion, because every environment and team is different.
+Smaller development teams do not need this level of breakdown.
+And even in larger teams, with dedicated testing groups, I usually do not see every layer here clearly defined.
+These are meant only as guidelines to facilitate discussion.

 ## Contents